Nurses care. Nurses heal. Nurses listen. Nurses are there when we’re at our most vulnerable—when we’re sick and scared and unsure what to do next.

 Career Ready at Graduation

-96% of TLU nursing students pass the NCLEX-RN exam on the first attempt, and more than 95% are employed within six months of graduation.
+More than 90 percent of TLU nursing students pass the NCLEX-RN exam on the first attempt, and more than 95% are employed within six months of graduation.

 Every student at TLU can choose to work with a professor to conduct undergraduate research.
 As a nursing student, you’ll have the chance to explore—and even transform—critical issues in healthcare and medicine.